How many of you know how to draw a sales funnel diagram and keep track of it?

 If we look back on the annual membership sales page, there is an order page and we have a couple of emails that go out to people if they don’t actually buy the membership.

 After the order page, the website takes people to a thank you page.
 The same sequence is used for all three of those different sales pages.
-These are all the steps we usually take to draw the current sales funnel diagram for our clients.
+These are all the steps we usually take to draw the current sales funnel diagrams for our clients.

 Like in this example.